SimpleToM: Exposing the Gap between Explicit ToM Inference and Implicit ToM Application in LLMs: Results and analysis

-\textbf{Behavior prediction:} On behavior prediction questions (Table~\ref{tab:eval2way-main}, ``behavior'' column), smaller and older models perform extremely poorly (with GPT-3.5 achieving only 7.6\% accuracy and several other models scoring less than 40\%).
-Even for the larger models, like Llama-3.1-405B, Claude-3.5-Sonnet, and GPT-4o, performance on the behavior prediction task is much worse than on the mental state task with at least a \textbf{30\% performance drop}.
-This large inconsistency suggests that while frontier LLMs may have the right conceptual knowledge/information about others' mental states when directly asked, they struggle to apply this knowledge in real-life contexts to make predictions about characters' behavior.
-Only the latest o1-preview model, with its built-in inference time reasoning tokens,\footnote{The o1 reasoning tokens make these models more like the chain-of-thought prompted versions of the other models below, although without any custom prompt.
-See Appendix~\ref{appendix:inference_intervention_costs} for discussion of the number of output tokens used by the o1 and the other models when using chain-of-thought.} manages a decent score on this question type (84.1\%).
+\textbf{Behavior prediction:} On behavior prediction questions (Table~\ref{tab:eval2way-main}, ``behavior'' column), smaller and older models perform extremely poorly (with GPT-3.5 achieving only 7.6\% accuracy, and models like Claude-3-Haiku and Llama-3.1-8B scoring less than 40\%).
+Even for the larger models, like Llama-3.1-405B, Claude-3.5-Sonnet, GPT-4, GPT-5 and GPT-4o, performance on the behavior prediction task is much worse than on the mental state task with at least a \textbf{30\% performance drop}.\footnote{See Appendix~\ref{fig:human_baseline} for how humans demonstrate greater consistency across the question types.} This large inconsistency suggests that while frontier LLMs may have the right conceptual knowledge/information about others' mental states when directly asked, they struggle to apply this knowledge in everyday scenarios to make downstream predictions about characters' behavior.
+Only the o1-preview model, with its built-in inference time reasoning tokens,\footnote{The o1 reasoning tokens make these models more like the chain-of-thought prompted versions of the non-reasoning models, although without any custom prompt.
+See Appendix~\ref{appendix:inference_intervention_costs} for discussion of the number of output tokens used by the o1 and the other models when using test-time reasoning tokens.} manages a decent score of more than 80\% on this question type (84.1\%).